maxhallinan/hemulen.js/README.markdown

 ###Overview

 Hemulen.js facilitates building forms with drag&#45;and&#45;drop file upload fields.
 A drag&#45;and&#45;drop field is created by instantiating the `Hemulen` class.
-A `Hemulen` instance is bound to one or more DOM elements containing a drag&#45;and&#45;drop field and an optional file input.
+A `Hemulen` instance is bound to one or more DOM elements containing a drag&#45;and&#45;drop field.
 A single `Hemulen` instance works for one or more forms per page and the `Hemulen` class can be instantiated multiple times per form, enabling differences of behavior among fields.
 When the form is submitted, files dropped on the drag&#45;and&#45;drop fields will be posted with the form as a single asynchronous request.
 The request is made to the value of the form's action attribute.

 ###What Hemulen.js does